just-another-downer/landgrid-support/_articles/using-the-tileserver.md

 This tool is still in beta.
 Please direct feedback, bugs and questions to [team@makeloveland.com](mailto:team@makeloveland.com).

-## API
+## Tileserver API

 All requests will be to the `https://tiles.makeloveland.com` domain, with the paths described below per-request.

 ### Authentication and tokens

-All requests to the API must include a `token` parameter.
-Please contact us via [team@makeloveland.com](mailto:team@makeloveland.com) to get your API token during the beta.
+All requests to the Tileserver API must include a `token` parameter.
+The same Loveland/Landgrid API Tokens can be used for all of our API's, they are not service specific.
+So if you have a working Token for any Landgrid API use, that token will work for all our API uses, including our Tileserver API.

+Please contact us via [team@makeloveland.com](mailto:team@makeloveland.com) to get an API Token if you do not have one yet.

 ### Standard parcel tiles

-A nationwide layer of parcel outlines provided in vector ([MVT](https://www.mapbox.com/vector-tiles/specification/)) and raster (PNG) formats.
+Landgrid provides a styleable, seamless, nationwide layer of parcel outlines in vector ([MVT](https://www.mapbox.com/vector-tiles/specification/)) and raster (PNG) formats.

 #### TileJSON

-We serve [TileJSON](https://www.mapbox.com/help/define-tilejson/)-formatted metadata for generic parcel tiles:
+We serve [TileJSON](https://www.mapbox.com/help/define-tilejson/)-formatted metadata for generic parcel tiles which is used to get the full url to either our raster or vector tiles:

 * Raster tiles: `/api/v1/parcels`
 * Vector tiles: `/api/v1/parcels?format=mvt`

+Our TileJSON includes the required "tiles" endpoint array.
+The url(s) in that key are the layer urls to use in your application.
+We also include a "grid" endpoint [for UTF grids](https://blog.mapbox.com/how-interactivity-works-with-utfgrid-3b7d437f9ca9) and we put our vector tile endpoint in each response with the key "vector".

 #### Tiles